jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Shambling Mound.md

 RacialMods: +4 Stealth (+12 in swamps or forests), +4 Perception
 Languages: Common, Sylvan (cannot speak)
 SQ: electric fortitude
+SpecialAbilities:
+  Electric Fortitude (Ex): >
-SpecialAbilities: Electric Fortitude (Ex) Shambling mounds take no damage from electricity.
+    Shambling mounds take no damage from electricity.
 Instead, any electricity attack used against a shambling mound temporarily increases its Constitution score by 1d4 points.
 The shambling mound loses these temporary points at the rate of 1 per hour.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: